 Bypassing paywalls test

-Like most people, we've been frustarated after being hit with a paywall right after clicking through on an interesting article.
+Like most people, we've been frustrated after being hit with a paywall right after clicking through on an interesting article.
 That's why we've been testing ad blockers to see if they can get past those paywalls.

 But even with Poper Blocker Pro, we were hit with a paywall when visiting The Wall Street Journal, Bloomberg, and The Atlantic.
+However, it's not common for ad blockers (even premium ones) to bypass paywalls.
+The ability to do so is more of a "nice-to-have."

 Poper Blocker offers ad-blocking extensions for Google Chrome and Microsoft Edge.
 It doesn't offer extensions for other web browsers, like Safari, Brave, and Opera, desktop apps for operating systems, like macOS or Windows, or mobile apps for iOS or Android.

-How to use Poper Blocker
+How to cancel Poper Blocker

 Top alternatives

-CleanWeb |
+![]() Surfshark CleanWeb |

-Best for | Best for blocking YouTube ads | Best overall | Best for blocking streaming ads |
+| Best for | Best for blocking YouTube ads | Best for identity protection | Best for unlimited devices |

-Adblock Tester score | 100/100 | 91/100 | 98/100 |
+| Adblock Tester score | 100/100 | 89/100 | 96/100 |

-Can You Block It score | 3/3 | 2/3 | 3/3 |
+| Can You Block It score | 3/3 | 2.5/3 | 3/3 |

-Blocks YouTube ads? | |||
+| Blocks YouTube ads? | |||

-Windows, macOS, Android, iOS, Linux, Chrome, Edge, Firefox, FireTV |
+Windows, macOS, Linux, Android, iOS, Chrome, Edge, Firefox, Fire TV |

-Learn more | Get Total Adblock | Get NordVPN Threat Protection | Get Surfshark CleanWeb |
+| Learn more | Get Total Adblock | Get Aura Ad Blocker | Get Surfshark CleanWeb |

 FAQs